Ajinkya-18/personalized-medical-research-assistant/README.md

 ## Quick architecture summary

 - **Document ingestion:** `ingest.py` uses `PyPDFDirectoryLoader` to load all PDFs from `knowledge-base/`, splits text with `RecursiveCharacterTextSplitter` (chunk_size=1000, overlap=150), embeds chunks with `sentence-transformers/all-MiniLM-L6-v2`, and persists a FAISS index under `faiss_index/`.
-- **Runtime app:** `app/app.py` is a Streamlit app that loads an Ollama LLM (`gemma3:1b`) and the same Hugging Face embedding model, loads the FAISS index, creates a retriever (top K=5), builds a simple RAG chain with a prompt that instructs the LLM to answer only from the provided context, and exposes a chat interface.
+- **Runtime app:** `app/app.py` is a Streamlit app that loads Gemini 2.5 Flash and the same Hugging Face embedding model, loads the FAISS index, creates a retriever (top K=5), builds a simple RAG chain with a prompt that instructs the LLM to answer only from the provided context, and exposes a chat interface.

 ## Requirements / Libraries